jlggross/codar.me/react-native-intro/README.md

 - The text inserted in the text box can be added to the task list after hitting the button
 - The button was configured to it is only enabled it there is some text in the text box
 - The next step is sending the new tasks to the API and just add them in the task list if the API returns success

+## Class 08 - Creating a new task

+- Our Form is ready, we just need to integrate it with the back end
+- The Form will validate the text and if its ok, the onSuccess function will send the task to the back end

+## Class 09 - Removing task from list

+- In the web application there is a button to remove items
+- In the mobile application the user experience has to be different, so to remove items we will use another method
+  - We will use the Alert Object
+- We added two functions to remove the task called onRemove and handleRemove